io-gui/io/src/core/queue.md

 ## Queue

-Manager for `IoNode` property change queue.
+Manager for property change queue.
 It is responsible for triggering both change events and change handler functions.

 ### Queue(node: `IoNode`)

 Creates queue manager for specified instance of `IoNode`.
-It should be evoked by the `IoNode` constructor.
+It should be constructed from within the `IoNode` constructor.

 ### .queue(prop: `string`, value: `*`, oldValue: `*`)